Updated: Apr 23

 What I personally love about Ayurveda is the different perspective on life it provides.
 Rather than viewing natural life processes from an emotional, egotistical, or judgmental perspective, it provides the tools to simply observe, classify, and move forward from an informed and intelligent place.

 Curious to learn more about Ayurveda?
 Join any of our 200-hour courses where we explore an introduction to the basic healing principles of Ayurveda.
-You can also check out the link below to a clip from our online teacher training course to learn a little more about this fascinating science.
+You can also see this video to learn a little more about this fascinating science.

-Be sure to follow our blog and subscribe to our newsletter for future posts and information on yoga, Ayurveda, and beyond!
+Be sure to follow our blog and subscribe to our newsletter for future posts and information on yoga, Ayurveda and more!